The Best Robot Vacuums, Tested by HGTV Editors

 Our Editor's Review: "I thought we had the house professionally cleaned after the first time running it.
 Since we've started running it regularly, I can really see a difference in how clean my house is, specifically from a pet hair standpoint.
 I honestly wish we had this sooner."

 With the most customizations and features of any of the vacuums we tried, the Neato is a great pick if you want more control.
 Neato uses laser technology to navigate around obstacles and walls which results in a much deeper clean and a smarter, more efficient cleaning pattern.
 The flat front allows it to clean in corners and edges that circular vacuums can't reach, and the 0.7-liter dustbin holds a substantial amount of debris, allowing for more infrequent emptying.
 But perhaps the best feature is the ability to draw "no-go lines" in the app that tell the vacuum to avoid tricky areas.
 Our tester used this feature to keep the vacuum away from rug tassels and tight furniture arrangements.
 Even though this isn't the most sophisticated Neato model, the D4 gets upgraded every time Neato sends out a software update, so you don't have to buy a new machine every year to stay up-to-date on the latest and greatest technology.
-One con of the Neato is its base sensitivity.
+Two cons but not dealbreakers of the Neato are its base sensitivity and tendency to get stuck.
 Even the smallest nudge will confuse the vacuum and prompt you to reposition the base so the vacuum can recognize the floorplan.
 Our tester keeps the vacuum and base under the couch so it doesn't constantly get knocked around by kids and pets.
-But, if you want a vacuum with a long battery life, a good-size dustbin and control over your robot's path, then, for the price, the D4 is a solid choice.
+It can also be a bit finicky with tasseled rugs and tight corners, but most of the time is smart enough to get out of these "sticky" situations.
+Overall, though, if you want a vacuum with a long battery life, a good-size dustbin and control over your robot's path, then, for the price, the D4 is a solid choice.

 Our Editor's Review: "I love the 'no-go zones' feature that allows me to draw lines on my home's floorplan in the app to mark off areas I want the vacuum to avoid, and, bonus, all Neato vacs are made in the U.S."